lmenezes/elasticsearch-kopf/README.md

     cd elasticsearch-kopf
     open index.html

-* ps: local execution doesn't work with Chrome(and maybe others)[(http://docs.angularjs.org/api/ng.directive:ngInclude)].
+ps: local execution doesn't work with Chrome(and maybe other browsers).
+See more [here](http://docs.angularjs.org/api/ng.directive:ngInclude).

 Install on a ElasticSearch instance: